devpro/terraform-backend-mongodb/docs/index.md

 - You already run MongoDB in your organization
 - You want a highly available, globally distributed state store without adding another vendor
-- You need strong RBAC and encryption controls that MongoDB already provides
+- You need strong RBAC and encryption controls
-- You prefer running one binary in Kubernetes or as a Docker container instead of managing S3
+- You prefer running one container instead of managing S3
-- You want to use the valuable Terraform state information in your infrastructure management system
+- You wish to integrate Terraform with your infrastructure management system
-- You want to simplify the infrastructure automation with a single, highly available source of truth
+- You want to a single, highly available source of truth